juancarlospaco/awesome-streaming-tools/README.md

 [OpenSelery](https://github.com/protontypes/openselery#continuous-and-transparent-developer-payout) is a decentralized framework for a free and transparent salary distribution in free software.
 It defines a funding distribution to generate a transparent and adaptable cash flow to your digital project and all its contributors.
+Transparent payout to the developers of your Github project.
+Distribution of money is done via Bitcoin (currently via Coinbase).
+Transparent payout with public Logs.

 ## Featured Chats